mattiadri/region_growing_on_medical_imaging/README.md

 | pipeline_1    | 0.486     | 0.2228      |
 | pipeline_2    | 0.100     | 0.1886      |
 | pipeline_3    | 0.175     | 0.1171      |

+### Seed Selection

+The seed was selected based on the labeled area in the dataset.
+Since the data included both the image and the segmentation of the prostate, the center of mass of the labeled area was chosen as the seed for the training data.
+For the test data, even though segmentation might be available, the seed is assumed to be the center of the image to avoid influencing the algorithm.

 ### Example Output